 .

-Annex <X> (informative): Change history
+Annex <X> : Change history

 Use style "Heading 8" in TSs and "Heading 9" in TRs.
 Do not use "informative" in the title in TRs.

 This is the last annex for TS/TSs which details the change history using the following table.
 This table is to be used for recording progress during the WG drafting process till TSG approval of this TS/TR.
 For TRs under change control, use one line per approved Change Request Date: use format YYYY-MM CR: four digits, leading zeros as necessary Rev: blank, or number (max two digits) Cat: use one of the letters A, B, C, D, F Subject/Comment: for TSs under change control, include full text of the subject field of the Change Request cover New vers: use format [n]n.[n]n.[n]n